Howe to: 10 ways of dealing with grief when travelling

 When I got back to Mexico, I was so excited to see this Australian guy I had the biggest crush on.
 I planned to visit Valladolid on the family road trip to be able to see his work-in-progress hostel.
 On Christmas Eve I thought I would get in touch with him.
 I instead found out that Gus had been hit by a bus on the day of my Grandma’s funeral.
-I’ve never felt pain like this and I can’t even begin to imagine what his family and friends have had to go through.
+This was heart wrenching and I’d never felt pain like it, I can’t even begin to imagine what his family and friends have had to go through.

 Life is to be celebrated

 I have fought so hard not to cry whenever something reminds me of Gus.
 Even writing this, I’m hiding in the back of a café a complete mess.
 It can be from someone who is practising a magic trick, a Xavier Rudd song that comes on during a yoga practise, an Australian accent, silly pineapple shorts or anyone who walks past with brown, curly, floppy hair.
 It’s so difficult because you don’t want to break down and cry in the middle of a bar or go home early every time something sets you off.
 So what can you do?

 You must turn it around and think how fortunate you are to still be here and how lucky you were to have this person in your life.
 The people you have lost would not want you spending your time sad and grieving, but instead to celebrate their life and your future.

 5. Learn about different cultures and their way of dealing with grief